0dataloss/Rackspace-Playbooks/README.md

      [localhost]
      localhost ansible_connection=local

-Create an ssh using the command ssh-keygen anc then issue the command cat /root/.ssh/id_rsa.pub
+Create an ssh using the command:

+     ssh-keygen

+and then issue the command:

+     cat /root/.ssh/id_rsa.pub

 Copy the output, log in in your control panel in Rackspace Cloud and create a key with name start_key and past the output of the previous command